Podiatry Billing Services in Colorado

 Every CO payer has specific rules for podiatry claims.
 Here's how we navigate them.

-Anthem Blue Cross Blue Shield Podiatry Claims
+Anthem Blue Cross Blue Shield of Colorado Podiatry Claims

-Anthem Blue Cross Blue Shield processes the largest share of Colorado commercial podiatry claims.
+Anthem Blue Cross Blue Shield of Colorado processes the largest share of Colorado commercial podiatry claims.
 We know their CO specific fee schedules, prior authorization requirements for podiatry procedures, and their appeal timelines when claims are denied.
 Medicare does not cover routine foot care (nail trimming, callus removal) unless a qualifying systemic condition and class finding are documented.

-Health First Colorado Podiatry Billing
+Health First Colorado (the state's Medicaid program brand) Podiatry Billing

-Medicare (Novitas Solutions) Podiatry Coverage
+Medicare (Novitas Solutions (Jurisdiction H)) Podiatry Coverage

 Denial Prevention for Colorado Podiatry